 REITs (real estate investment trusts) like SL Green (NYSE:SLG) long have been income investors favorites.
 REITs allow for diversified exposure to real estate.
 They offer tax benefits as well: as long as they pay out 90% of taxable income, they pay no tax at the corporate level.

-In an environment where 10-year Treasury bonds are yielding barely 2%, however, investors looking for dividend stocks to buy have the same difficulty in REITs as in the rest of the market.
+In an environment where 10-year Treasury bonds are yielding less than 1.5%, however, investors looking for dividend stocks to buy have the same difficulty in REITs as in the rest of the market.
 High-yield REITs generally have some flaws; most notably, even the best retail REITs like Simon Property Group (NYSE:SPG) and Macerich (NYSE:MAC) have struggled amid long-term concerns about demand.
 The more attractive plays, meanwhile, have been bid up as investors look for lower-risk yield.

 SL Green might be a nice middle ground.
 The stock has struggled for years now; in fact, it touched a five-year low late last year.
 Worries about the health of New York City real estate seem to be the culprit.
 Weakness in the company’s suburban assets hasn’t helped, either.

 Utility stocks like Avista (NYSE:AVA) are another common area of focus for income investors.
-And like REITs, valuation is a question mark: the Utilities SPDR (NYSEARCA:XLU) is up 16% over the past year, a big move for a traditionally low-volatility sector.
+And like REITs, valuation is a question mark: AVA has risen 12% in three months, a big move for a utility.

 But AVA looks like one of the more attractive picks in the industry at the moment.
 The stock plunged late last year after a potential acquisition by Canada’s Hydro One (OTCMKTS:HRNNF) was called off.
 Slowly but surely, however, dip-buyers have entered — and there could be more buying ahead.